tipros/tipros/README.md

 </p>

 ---
-Check out my Portfolio for all of my projects, micro-projects, skills, certificates, and achievements.
+Check out my <a href="https://github.com/tipros/tipros">Portfolio</a> for all of my projects, micro-projects, skills, certificates, and achievements.

 <!--
 **tipros/tipros** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.